clkcompton/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
 JS
+Node.js
 MYSQL
 HTML
-Java
-Springboot
 Weather API

 ### What I'll Have to Learn
 I have to learn how to call the weather API and search the contents to compare it against the user's preferences.
-I also have to further research and learn how to connect the database of user weather preferences to my JS file.
+I also have to further research and learn how to connect the database of the user's weather preferences to my JS file.

 ### Project Tracker
 [Weather Planning Application Trello Board](https://trello.com/b/aaKWKGza)